 Many folks associate Jacksonville, North Carolina (Onslow County) with Camp Lejeune, the largest Marine base on the US East Coast.
-And of course, there’s a heavy presence of the first in and last out, but that’s just fine with us.
+And of course, there’s a heavy presence of the first in and last out, and that’s just fine with us, but there are also a lot of fun things to do in Jacksonville.

 However, we think Jacksonville is a place for civilians like us, too.
 At least that’s how we felt after a trip out to this awesome coastal city.
-We also quickly learned that there are plenty of weekend things to do in Jacksonville, after exploring their food scene, outdoor fun spots, and much more.
+We also quickly learned that there is plenty of stuff to do in Jacksonville, after exploring their food scene, outdoor places to visit, and much more.

 Grab Coffee and Waffles at the Milk Road

-There are some great coffee shops all around, especially at the Milk Road (4240 Gum Brand Rd).
-This veteran-owned shop pours single origin coffees, and I give bonus points for them having Yirgacheffe on hand.
+There are some great coffee shops in Jacksonville, NC, especially at the Milk Road (4240 Gum Brand Rd).
+This veteran-owned shop pours single-origin coffees, and I give bonus points for them having Yirgacheffe on hand.

 You can also order one of their Belgian pearl sugar-topped liege waffles, which you’ll have a hard time finding anywhere else in North Carolina.
 Honestly, stopping there for a nosh and pick-me-up was a great start to our day.